Difference Between Pump and Compressor

 What is Pump?

 A device that possesses the potential to move fluids and slurries produced by mechanical action into hydraulic energy.
-The fluids are generally converted from electrical power.
+The fluids are converted from electrical power.

 Various energy sources, such as engines, wind power, electricity, and manual operation, can be used in the operation process of the pumps.
 Pumps are available in the market in many sizes.